-Patent Owner argues that the ACA does not disclose, teach, or suggest that "information identifying patients" or "various credentials" of the authorized prescribers are provided on a prescription, as recited in the challenged claims.
+Patent Owner argues that the ACA does not disclose, teach, or suggest that "information identifying the patient" or "various credentials" of the prescribing doctor are provided on a prescription, as recited in the challenged claims.
 PO Resp.
-37-39.
-Patent Owner contends that the ACA discloses that such information is provided by other sources "are not the prescription requests themselves."
-Id. at 38.

-Instead, in relation to the "prescription requests containing information identifying patients" limitation, for example, Patent Owner argues that the ACA discloses that "information identifying the patient" is provided by (1) a telephone call to the physician after the prescription is received, or (2) a registry application completed by the patient.
-Id. at 38-39 (citing Ex.
+39. Patent Owner contends that the ACA discloses that such information is provided by other sources "that are not the prescription forms themselves."
+Id.
+Instead, in relation to the "prescriptions containing information identifying the patient" limitation, Patent Owner argues the ACA discloses that "information identifying the patient" is provided by (1) a telephone call to the physician after the prescription is received or (2) a registry application completed by the patient.
+Id. at 39-40 (citing Ex.
 1005, 310; Ex.
 1004, 114; Ex.
 1003, 181:18-22; Ex.
-2046 ¶¶ 61- 66)
+2046 ¶¶ 62-65).

-In this regard, Patent Owner point us to page 310 of the Briefing Booklet (Ex.
+In this regard, both Petitioner and Patent Owner point us to page 310 of the Briefing Booklet (Ex.
 1005) in the ACA material.
-PO Resp.
-38. On this page, the ACA describes that "a physician . . . will write a prescription for Xyrem and fax it to the specialty pharmacy."
+Pet.
+21; PO Resp.
+39. On this page, the ACA describes that "a physician . . . will write a prescription for Xyrem and fax it to the specialty pharmacy."
 Ex.
+1005, 310

-1005, 310 ¶ 4.
-After receiving the prescription, "the specialty pharmacy will contact the physician's office to confirm patient information," as a vehicle to "catch' any prescriptions written on stolen or counterfeit prescription pads."
+¶ 4.
+After receiving the prescription, "[t]he specialty pharmacy will contact the physician's office to confirm patient information," as a vehicle to "catch' any prescriptions written on stolen or counterfeit prescription pads."
 Id. at 310 ¶ 5.
 The same paragraph on this page also states that "[d]uring the call, the patient's name, social security number, telephone number and insurance information will also be obtained."
 Id.